rocky-linux/documentation/docs/books/web_services/04-databases-servers.md

 mariadb-check-upgrade[8832]: https://mariadb.com/kb/en/mysql_upgrade/
 ```

-Don't forget to execute the upgrade script provided by MariaDB:
+Do not forget to execute the upgrade script provided by MariaDB:

 ```bash
 sudo mariadb-upgrade